gmYusuf/hms-unity-plugin/README.md

 1. Register your app at Huawei Developer
 2. Import the Plugin to your Unity project
+3. Configure your Gradle files
-3. Configure your manifest
+4. Configure your manifest
-4. Connect your game with the HMS Managers
+5. Connect your game with the HMS Managers
-5. Connect the HMS Callbacks with your game
+6. Connect the HMS Callbacks with your game

 ### 1 - Register your app at Huawei Developer